proycon/folia/docs/source/fql.rst

 To make use of FoLiA's ability to register :ref:`provenance_data`, you need to define a processor as follows::

-    PROCESSOR id = "p0" name = "mytool" type = "auto"
+    PROCESSOR id "p0" name "mytool" type "auto"

 If you do not specify an ID manually one will be generated automatically.
-If the ID already exists, the existing one will be selected and modified.
-Any subsequent queries will be made using this processor.
+If the ID already exists, the existing one will be selected and modified, so ensure your ID is sufficiently unique (preferably with a random component).
+Any subsequent declaration queries (see next section) will be made using this processor.

-To add subprocessors under the currently selected processor, use ``PROCESSOR SUB`` instead of ``PROCESSOR``.
+To add subprocessors under the currently selected processor, use ``PROCESSOR IN`` followed by the ID of the parent processor, instead of ``PROCESSOR``.
 The subprocessor will again be automatically selected for all subsequent queries (except if it has ``type = "generator"``).
 Example::

-    PROCESSOR name = "annotationtool" type = "auto" PROCESSOR SUB name = "john doe" type = "manual"
+    PROCESSOR id "p0" name "annotationtool" type "auto" PROCESSOR IN p0 id "p0.1" name "john doe" type "manual"

-You can select the parent processor again with the ``PROCESSOR PARENT`` directive, or if you know the ID you can always use ``PROCESSOR id = "id"``, be aware that multiple calls to ``PROCESSOR SUB`` would cause ever deeper nesting.
+You can select any existing processor again using ``PROCESSOR id "id"``.
 To deselect a processor, use ``PROCESSOR NONE``.

 Declarations